chrisgarber/drone_dispatcher/README.rst

 Usage
 -----
-use pip to install via this command
+You must download a recent version of python to use this script.
+Once installed (and added to your path variable) use pip to install via this command

 -pip install drone_dispatcher